hw-studio-fall17/demo.graph/README.md

 ------------------------------------------------------------
 3. **Ty**
     - Inside the JavaScript file:
-        - Explain the code that is in there
-        - use `alert()` to make sure our files are linked correctly
-    - If everything is working correctly, remove the `alert()`
     - Select the `red` button using jQuery and add a 'click' handler
     - Inside the click handler, Select the `red` images using jQuery and add a 'slideToggle' handler
     - Explain and test the feature